Our Work

 Avian Disease

-Hawai‘i’s birds have somewhat of a unique threat, non-native avian diseases.
-Common throughout the world and usually benign, avian malaria was not known to the immune systems of Hawai‘i’s honeycreepers who’s populations have been decimated by this and other diseases.
+Hawai‘i’s birds have of a unique threat, non-native avian diseases spread by non-native mosquitoes.
+Common throughout the world and usually benign, avian malaria was not known to the immune systems of Hawai‘i’s honeycreepers whose populations have been decimated by this.
+Controlling mosquito populations and therefore disease is essential to honeycreeper recovery.

 Read More